 Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results titrated as necessary to achieve a goal phosphorus level ≤5.5 mg/dL.
-Secondary: Calcium acetate-treated patients generally had a higher probability of post- baseline hypercalcemia and a lower probability of hypocalcemia than sevelamer hydrochloride-treated patients.
-The average daily dose was 10.7 ± 7.5 capsules $(7.1\pm5.0 \text{ g/day})$ in the calcium acetate treated patients compared with 17.2 ± 9.0 capsules $(6.9\pm3.6 \text{ g/day})$ in the sevelamer hydrochloride treated patients.
+Secondary: Calcium acetate-treated patients generally had a higher probability of post-baseline hypercalcemia and a lower probability of hypocalcemia than sevelamer hydrochloride-treated patients.
+The average daily dose was 10.7±7.5 capsules (7.1±5.0 g/day) in the calcium acetate treated patients compared with 17.2±9.0 capsules (6.9±3.6 g/day) in the sevelamer hydrochloride treated patients.
 Calcium acetate treated patients received significantly fewer pills each day (P=0.0017) with the difference increasing over time (P<0.0001).
 Individual patient compliance varied substantially, with patients' average compliance over the eight weeks (mean±SD) 69±22% in calcium acetate treated patients, and 71±19% in sevelamer hydrochloride treated patients.
 In calcium acetate treated patients, iPTH declined 37% from baseline to week four, but only an additional 6% in weeks four to eight.
 In sevelamer hydrochloride treated patients, iPTH declined 6% from baseline to week four, and 11% in weeks four to eight.
 There was no significant difference in iPTH levels between the two groups at week eight (P value not reported).
 Relatively few patients reached the lowest threshold of 17 mEq/L for serum bicarbonate, but this was more likely in sevelamer hydrochloride treated patients.
 There were no significant differences between the two groups in the overall incidence of adverse events or serious adverse events.
 None of the serious adverse events were related to treatment.
 There was no significant difference between the groups in the overall incidence of subjective symptom scores for gastrointestinal side effects.
-Finn et al (abstract) 27 AC, MC, OL, PG, N=1,359 Primary: Primary: Lanthanum carbonate, RCT 2 years Serum phosphate, calcium, CaxP Over two years, phosphate control was similar in both groups. up to 3,000 mg/day Patients ≥18 years of age who had product and PTH levels In the lanthanum carbonate group, serum calcium and PTH levels were maintained in the range recommended by the K/DOQI.
-VS received hemodialysis TIW Secondary: Secondary:
+Finn et al (abstract) 30 AC, MC, OL, PG, RCT N=1,359 Primary: Serum phosphate, Primary: Over two years, phosphate control was similar in both groups.
+Lanthanum carbonate, 2 years calcium, CaxP o to: the jeals, phophate control was similar in both groups. up to 3,000 mg/day Patients ≥18 years - product and PTH In the lanthanum carbonate group, serum calcium and PTH levels were VS of age who had received levels maintained in the range recommended by the K/DOQI. hemodialysis TIW Secondary: Secondary: